team6749/FRC-Coding-Documentation/readme.md

 	- programming tutorials?
 	- previous season examples (dont actually put it in here though put it where relevant)
 - software plus hardware
-	- controllable hardware
-		- motors
-		- encoders
-		- pneumatics
-		- other sensors like color
 	- workflows for software development and how to integrate it into the hardware lifecycle
 		- git workflow
 		- how to **prioritize** and create issues